stolostron/deploy/README.md

    - `watch` is optional.
 Install using: `brew install watch`

 #### Repo Structure and Organization
-This repo contains 3 directories:
+This repo contains the 3 directories:
   - `prereqs` - YAML definitions for prerequisite objects (namespaces and pull-secrets)
   - `multiclusterhub-operator` - YAML definitions for setting up a `CatalogSource` for our operator
   - `multiclusterhub` -  YAML definitions for creating an instance of `MultiClusterHub`